yuno-x/en_typing/README.md

 You can learn translation simultaneously.

 ## depending package
-libncurses (If you install this package on debian (Based) distribution, it may be alright that you input a command "sudo apt install libncurses").
+libncurses (If you install this package on debian (Based) distribution, it may be alright that you input following commands.)

+    $ sudo apt install libncurses-dev build-essential

 ## build and run
 You can build this program with following command.